 See more Christmas mains recipes

-Pair this Christmas showstopper with this elegant and fruity finest* Marlborough Pinot Noir.
+Pair this Christmas showstopper with this elegant and fruity Tesco Finest Marlborough Pinot Noir.